Choosing a language

 What level of language should I take?

-For those who have studied either language before enrolling at Skidmore, please contact Professor Michael Arnush, chair of the department.
-Professor Arnush will help you determine the appropriate level of language in which to enroll and when to begin your study.
+For those who have studied either language before enrolling at Skidmore, please contact Professor Dan Curley, chair of the department.
+Professor Curley will help you determine the appropriate level of language in which to enroll and when to begin your study.
 The department offers a placement exam before the start of the semester as another option to ascertain the best language course for you.

 Should I learn both languages?